SamirIngley/Desktop-Profiles/README.md

 ### APP DIRECTORY:

-* If you added more new apps to your pc, just delete the appDir file and a new one will be created for you next time you run the program.
+* If you added more new apps to your pc, just delete the appDir.txt, .env, and "desk" files, **NOT** "desk.go", and a new ones will be created for you next time you run the program.
+* Same applies if you want to add new paths to other Application folders

 ## Future updates:
-- open "file" with "app"
+- open specific "file" with "app"
 - needs to handle trailing space when deleting apps
 - need to be able to close apps and urls too
 - DRY for reading profile
 - instead of appending to profile, look for blank line!

 ## Contact:
 * samir.ingle7@gmail.com